Abundance of wild historic behavior: On strong historic behavior

 Here we prove Theorem~\ref{mthm:openhistoric-heteroclinic} obtaining a partial characterization of the behavior of Example~\ref{ex:Boweneye}.
 We start by observing that if $\eta_x$ is an atomic measure, then the atoms must be preperiodic points of the transformation.

-\begin{lemma} If $\eta_x$ is purely atomic for some $x\in X$, with $f:X\to X$ a continuous map with finitely many pre-images and $X$ a perfect metric space, then every atom $P$ is a preperiodic point for $f$.
+\begin{lemma} If $\eta_x$ is purely atomic for some $x\in\XX$, with $f:\XX\to\XX$ a continuous map with finitely many pre-images, then every atom $P$ is a preperiodic point for $f$.
 In particular, if $f$ is a bijection, then $P$ is a periodic point for $f$. \end{lemma}

 \begin{proof} From Theorem~\ref{TheoremContinuous} we know that $\eta_x$ is a $f$-invariant measure.
 Then $\eta_x(f(P))=\eta_x(f^{-1}(f(P)))\ge\eta_x(P)>0$ and so $f(P)$ is an atom of $\eta_x$.
 Since we assume that $\eta_x$ has finitely many atoms, then $f$ maps this finite set into itself, and each atom is preperiodic for $f$. \end{proof}